python-poetry/poetry/docs/docs/repositories.md

 # A more realistic example: set PyPI mirror to OpenTUNA (run by Tsinghua University in China)
 poetry config repositories.pypi.mirror https://opentuna.cn/pypi/web/simple/
 ```

+To be clear, however, if you use a PyPI mirror, poetry won't connect to PyPI's API to get details, but use the "simple" index to get as many details as possible.
+This is because most mirrors only mirror PyPI's "simple" index.
+As a result, some functions of poetry may lack, while some others' performance may decrease.